luisgcu/Node-red_Docker-Traefik/docs/README.md

 In real-life, you'll want to use your own domain and have the DNS configured accordingly so the hostname records you'll want to use point to the aforementioned public IP address.

+***if you want to try this at home Do no forget to create a port forwarding rule in your router  of the ports  80 and 443  to the IP where you  pretend to host the Docker containers***

 ## Networking

 Docker containers can only communicate with each other over TCP when they share at least one network.
 This makes sense from a topological point of view in the context of networking, since Docker under the hood creates IPTable rules so containers can't reach other containers *unless you'd want to*.